nategood/httpful/README.md

 # Changelog

+## 0.2.17

+ - FEATURE [PR #144](https://github.com/nategood/httpful/pull/144) Adds additional parameter to the Response class to specify additional meta data about the request/response (e.g. number of redirect).

 ## 0.2.16

  - FEATURE Added support for whenError to define a custom callback to be fired upon error.
 Useful for logging or overriding the default error_log behavior.